PandaWood/ExceptionReporter.NET/README.md

 (Note: these seem to be the features that the similar but simpler project [Crash Reporter.NET](https://github.com/ravibpatel/CrashReporter.NET) doesn't have)

 - Support for inner exceptions and passing multiple exceptions (ie a list of exceptions)
+- Support for generating a report without showing a dialog (see ExceptionReportGenerator class)
 - Screenshot is automatically taken and attached (support for multiple monitors) - but is configurable
 - Attach additional files to the email (automatically compressed into a single zip file before being attached) - useful for including any log/config files etc to help with diagnosis
-- Support for connecting to email client (via Simple MAPI) as well as SMTP - this basically means that the report body/subject/attachments will connect to Outlook (or the default Email client) and allow the user to send and manage the email themselves (without requiring an SMTP server)
+- Support for connecting to email client (MAPI) - this basically means that the report body/subject/attachments will connect to Outlook (or the default Email client) and allow the user to send and manage the email themselves without requiring an SMTP server
-- A Demo App that works and sends emails (with commented-out variables for testing)
+- The solution includes a Demo App for testing config and sending emails etc (with commented-out variables for testing)
-- The Report is plain text and includes exception stack traces and system information such as Windows version, CPU, memory and a list of all the assemblies (with versions) being used by the current executable (see example report below)
+- The Report is plain text and includes exception stack traces and important system information (using WMI) such as CPU, memory, Windows versions as well as a list of all the assemblies (with versions) being used by the current executable (see example report below)

 ```